wp-plugins/pe-easy-slider/readme.txt

 Number of slides is unlimited and you may specify how many slides you want to be visible in raw.
 Image sizes available to select from the list are determined at Media Settings of Wordpress.
 This way the plugin do not have to scale images by itself which is more site optimization friendly solution.

-Configuration (see screenshot of backend):
+**Configuration (see screenshot of backend):**
-1. Widget title.
+* 1. Widget title.
-2. Category - select the category to display items.
+* 2. Category - select the category to display items.
 You may select the specified category or display items from all categories.
 Empty categories are not displayed.
-3. Number of slides in row.
+* 3. Number of slides in row.
-4. Number of posts displayed in widget - total number of slides.
+* 4. Number of posts displayed in widget - total number of slides.
-5. Order direction (ascending, descending).
+* 5. Order direction (ascending, descending).
-6. Ordering type (date, title, most commented).
+* 6. Ordering type (date, title, most commented).
-7. Navigation (arrows, bullets)
+* 7. Navigation (arrows, bullets)
-8. Image size from Wordpress settings (Settings -> Media).
+* 8. Image size from Wordpress settings (Settings -> Media).
-You can choose:
+* You can choose:
-- thumbnail
+* - thumbnail
-- medium
+* - medium
-- large
+* - large
-9. Image height in px - if uploaded images for posts have not the same height for all you may make them equal by entering the height in pixels.
+* 9. Image height in px - if uploaded images for posts have not the same height for all you may make them equal by entering the height in pixels.
 It's not recommended since Google does not accept such solutions like changing image height with CSS but if you have no other choice ypu may use this option.

 == Installation ==